 The lead plaintiff in Damore was in the news earlier in 2017, when the defendant fired him because of a controversial internal memo that he wrote about diversity in hiring.
 His complaint alleges, in part, that the defendant maintains hiring quotas for women that discriminated against him as a man in violation of the FEHA.
 He further alleges that his termination constituted political viewpoint discrimination.
 The defendant, however, has stated that he was terminated because the memo itself constituted discrimination against female employees.

-Business and employment attorney James G. Schwartz has advocated for the rights and interests of businesses and business owners in the Bay Area for over 40 years.
-Contact us today online or at (925) 463-1073 to schedule a free and confidential consultation.
+Cirrus Law PC has advocated for the rights and interests of businesses and business owners in the Bay Area for over 40 years.
+Contact us today online or at (925) 463-1073 to schedule an initial confidential consultation.

 More Blog Posts: